James Caan: Personal life

 Caan married four times.
 In 1961, he married Dee Jay Mathis; they divorced in 1966.
 They had a daughter, Tara (born 1964).
 Caan's second marriage to Sheila Marie Ryan (a former girlfriend of Elvis Presley) in 1976 was short-lived; they divorced the following year.
 Their son, Scott Caan, also an actor, was born August 23, 1976.

 Caan was married to Ingrid Hajek from September 1990 to March 1994; they had a son, Alexander James Caan, born 1991.
 In a 1994 interview with Vanity Fair, Hollywood madam Heidi Fleiss claimed to be in a relationship with Caan during his marriage to Hajek in 1992, visiting him on the set of Flesh and Bone in Texas.
 Caan said his relationship with Fleiss was platonic.

 Caan married Linda Stokes on October 7, 1995, they had two sons, James Arthur Caan (born 1995) and Jacob Nicholas Caan (born 1998).
 Caan filed for divorce in 2017, citing irreconcilable differences.

-Arrest

 In 1994, Caan was arrested and released after being accused by a Los Angeles rap artist of pulling a gun on him.

-Other

 Caan was a practicing martial artist.
 He trained with Takayuki Kubota for nearly 30 years, earning various ranks.
 He was a Master (6th Dan) of Gosoku-ryu Karate and was granted the title of Soke Dai by the International Karate Association.

-He also took part in steer roping at rodeos and referred to himself as the "only Jewish cowboy from New York on the professional rodeo cowboy circuit."
+He also took part in steer wrestling at rodeos and referred to himself as the "only Jewish cowboy from New York on the professional rodeo cowboy circuit."